 The recoverable amount of an asset is the higher of its fair value less costs of disposal and its value in use.
 Value in use is the present value of the future cash flows expected to be derived from the asset.
-Where the future economic benefit of an asset is not primarily dependent on the asset's ability to generate future cash flows, and the asset would be replaced if the Reporting Entity were deprived of the asset, its value in use is taken to be its depreciated replacement cost.
+Where the future economic benefit of an asset is not primarily dependent on the asset's ability to generate future cash flows, and the asset would be replaced if Reporting Entity were deprived of the asset, its recoverable amount is its fair value.